splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 .. _phase1-apm:

-Get familiar with the Splunk Observability APM and its concepts
+Get familiar with Splunk APM and its concepts
 ==================================================================

 Splunk APM provides end-to-end visibility to help identify issues such as errors and latency across all tags of a service.
 Splunk APM produces infinite cardinality metrics and full-fidelity traces.
 Splunk APM also measures RED (Request, Error, Duration) metrics.
 See :ref:`apm-orientation`.